What makes Waterville great?

 A team of students and faculty led by College Medical Director Paul Berkner is conducting research projects on the diagnosis and epidemiology of sports-related concussions.
 The Maine Concussion Management Initiative is ongoing and offers direct involvement in clinical research and the possibility of submitting work for publication.

 Students work with Colby departments and local high schools to collect data and learn innovative approaches to testing balance for both concussed athletes and healthy individuals.
 Presidential Scholars Erin Kempkes ‘20 and Mike Zheng ‘20 are part of the team, and they have enjoyed learning about concussions.
 One of their tasks is to go through medical records to be sure the data base is accurate regarding student-athlete’s concussion status.
-In addition, they are involved in testing a new device designed to give a quick assessment of whether a player has sustained a concussion or not.
+In addition, they tested a new device designed to give a quick assessment of whether a player has sustained a concussion or not.
+This year Robert Shue ’22 joined the team, and he focused on reasons for sex differences in concussions: Females show more severe symptoms and take longer to recover than males.
+His work explored the level of sex hormones, at the time of concussion, to see if this factor might explain the difference.
 Over the years, student researchers have appreciated the fact that they are full members of the team.
 According to alum Carl Vitzthum, ’16, “Freshmen are given important roles in the project rather than just being told to listen.”

 For more information about the Maine Concussion Management Institute see: https://mcmi-colby.org/